BEHZAD1919/Advanced-Multi-Agent-AI-Framework/templates/custom-instructions-for-all-modes.md

 ## "Scalpel, not Hammer" Philosophy
 The core operational principle across all modes is to use the minimum necessary resources for each task:
-- Start with the least token-intensive primitives (observe, define)
+- Start with the least token-intensive tasks first and work uo to larger changes and files.
-- Escalate to more complex reasoning only when justified by the task
 - Use the most specialized mode appropriate for each subtask
 - Package precisely the right amount of context for each operation
 - Break complex tasks into atomic components with clear boundaries